auremoser/web-coding/syllabus.md

 Each week you will have readings assigned, accompanied by often (but not always) an `Assignment` and a `Practice` activity.
 See the calendar below to confirm the expectations from week to week.
 I will grade your assignments and aggregate them as contributions to your final grade.
 Most assignments are working toward your Final Project, counting as 40% of your final grade.

 * All assignments will be submitted via [gist](gist.github.com) on your [Github](https://github.com/) account.
+* You can view a template of what your assignment should look like here: [template](http://bl.ocks.org/auremoser/9dcfac8163e7737e7b5f) and in this [gist](https://gist.github.com/auremoser/9dcfac8163e7737e7b5f)
 * Assignments are due on the following course date unless otherwise indicated.
 So, if readings and assignments are listed under 9/2, they are due by the following class date, 9/9, unless otherwise indicated

 | WEEK  |  DATE  | ASSIGNMENT  | PRACTICE |